cetic/fadi/doc/AZUREAD_AUTH.md

     admin: <your_admin_email>
 ```

-If Nifi is already deployed (refer [here](../INSTALL.md#122-install-fadi-services-on-the-local-cluster) for the installation), type:
+If NiFi is already deployed (refer [here](../INSTALL.md#122-install-fadi-services-on-the-local-cluster) for the installation), type:

 ```
 helm upgrade fadi <fadi_folder>
 ```

 else:

 ```
 helm install fadi <fadi_folder>
 ```

-Now, you can add a redirect URI in the "platform" of your "app registration":
+Now, you can add a redirect URI in the `platform` of your `app registration`:

 ```
 https://<your_nifi_domain_name>/nifi-api/access/oidc/callback
 ```

-Type the Nifi domain name in your browser and if you are not yet connect to your Azure AD account, you will automaticaly redirect to the Microsoft sign_in page:
+Type the NiFi domain name in your browser and if you are not yet connect to your Azure AD account, you will automaticaly redirect to the Microsoft sign in page:

 <img src="images/AzureAD/nifi_sign_in.PNG" alt="Grafana Sign In"/>

-Enter your AzureAD credentials and you will be redirect to the Nifi home page.
+Enter your AzureAD credentials and you will be redirect to the NiFi home page.